xyrusL/mentalmathpractice/README.md

 ## Overview

 Mental Math Practice Online is a React-based web application that allows users to practice mental arithmetic operations including addition, subtraction, multiplication, and division.
 The app generates customizable math problems based on user preferences and provides immediate feedback on answers.
+This project is part of my learning React JS and Bootstrap 5 with the help of AI to make my progress fast and productive.
+I know there is room for improvement here and problems that need fixing.

 ## Features